flatcar/Flatcar/CONTRIBUTING.md

 If your issue is closed this way in error, reopening with the requested detail is welcome.

-### Reporting Spam or Abuse
+### Low-Quality Activity Is Discouraged

-If you notice a pattern (bulk account creation, near-identical low-effort issues or PRs, scripted comment pinging), flag it to maintainers on [Discord](https://discord.gg/PMYjFUsJyq) rather than replying in the thread.
-For coordinated campaigns, maintainers may also report the accounts to GitHub directly.
+Low-effort, AI-generated contributions have become common - bulk account creation, near-identical low-effort issues or PRs, and scripted comment pinging are patterns we see regularly, and this project strongly discourages them.
+If you notice one, flag it to maintainers on Discord rather than replying in the thread.

 ### Reporting Security Vulnerabilities